blend-os/website/docs/install/post-install/intro.md

 ## :octicons-container-16: Containers (apps from other distros)

 Now, you might want to install applications from other distributions like Ubuntu or Fedora, usually if they're not available in the Arch repositories or as Flatpaks.
 You can do so through containers.
-Container management is also available through the **System** app, but we will be using the [`user`](../../reference/utils/user.md) CLI utility in this guide. **For GUI instructions and Waydroid information, you can consult the [:material-truck-cargo-container: Container Management](./container-guide.md) guide.**
+Container management is also available through the **System** app, but we will be using the {{ reference("utils", "user") }} CLI utility in this guide. **For GUI instructions and Waydroid information, you can consult the [:material-truck-cargo-container: Container Management](./container-guide.md) guide.**

 ### :material-truck-cargo-container: Container management